Niclashpunkt/python-app/README.md

 # python-app
-Python desktop app developed for the Technological Basics I course of my Digital Media major at Leuphana University.
+Python desktop app developed for the Technological Basics course of my Digital Media major at Leuphana University.
-* Run groups_dlg.py to start the prototype.
+* Run main.py to start the program.